bellmit/attic/articles/preamble.rst

 Interpretation
 --------------

-This article is a non-binding summary of the intent of this Charter, and must not be interpreted in any way that would require or prevent any action.
-It may be used to guide the interpretation and application of other articles in this Charter.
+This article is a non-binding summary of the intent of this Charter,.

 Mission
 -------